Big-Brain-Coders/AniMoo/README.md

 biggest Netflix addict among the friend group.
 We realized that being able to discuss your favorite anime and shows amongst is a great way to establish connections and build friendships.
 Sharing the same excitement and passion for a show with someone can create a unique bond that can last a lifetime.
 With our application AniMoo, we hope to create those connections and bonds between students that would otherwise be lacking due to the limitations of online education.

+## Benefits
+The goal of _**AniMoo**_ was to create an application that allowed anime lovers and show bingers to gather and interact with one another.
+We wanted to create a virtual environment where users can build communities and bonds amongst each other to discuss their favorite shows.

+### Students
+Although our application is made for all users, the target audience in mind at the time AniMoo was envisioned were students.
+Being students ourselves, we can relate to the frustration that many college students experience due to the lack of social interaction since switching to online education.
+Due to the combination of a busy schedule from taking college courses and staying home due to the Covid-19 pandemic, watching tv shows and anime has become the primary pastime for many individuals.
+With AniMoo, users will be able to have non-academic social interaction about these shows, providing a breath of fresh air for many students.
+Our goal was to provide users with the ability to "like" shows for viewing later, have chat environments to discuss with other users about a particular show, and to friend other users, with each user profile displaying the shows they liked.

 ## Welcome to Animoo!